evinosheaforward/imageToStitch/README.md

   -o OUTPUT_PATH, --output_path OUTPUT_PATH
                         Path to save the output image -n NUM_CLUSTERS, --num_clusters NUM_CLUSTERS
+                        Number of color clusters
+  -s CELL_SIZE, --cell_size CELL_SIZE
+                        Size of each cell in pixels, when editing the pattern.
-                        Number of color clusters (shapes) -g GRID_LINE_WIDTH, --grid_line_width GRID_LINE_WIDTH
+  -g GRID_LINE_WIDTH, --grid_line_width GRID_LINE_WIDTH
-                        Width of grid lines in pixels --max_width MAX_WIDTH
-                        Maximum width of the image in pixels --max_height MAX_HEIGHT
-                        Maximum height of the image in pixels
+                        Width of grid lines in pixels, when editing the pattern --width WIDTH         Resize the image to the specified width before generating the pattern --height HEIGHT       Resize the image to the specified height before generating the pattern
 ```